Samyak2/Samyak2/README.md

 I'm Samyak.
 Currently studying in the Computer Science department of PES University.

-Interested in Deep Learning, Cloud Computing, Game dev and anything that is fun and/or interesting.
+Interested in Systems, Cloud, Deep Learning and anything that is fun and/or interesting!

 Maybe take a look at some of my repositories?